abchrisxyz/ergowatch/README.md

 The `docker-compose.yml` might also be a good place to look at to see how things ought to be configured.

-### Sync speed
+#### Bootstrapping (wip - partly implemented)

+When syncing from scratch, the watcher will start in bootstrap mode.
+This mode can also be invoked by passing the `-b` or `--bootstrap` option.
+Bootstrap mode does the following:

+1. Check no database constraints are set
+2. Delay the processing of bootstrappable units until current height is reached
+3. Stop syncing once current height is reaches
+4. Apply database constraints defined in `watcher/db/constraints.sql`
+5. Run bootstrapping queries.

+In bootstrap mode, the watcher will exit when done.
+It should be pretty close to current height when finished, but there will always be some lag due to the time taken by the bootstrapping queries (step 5).

-The current implementation doesn't use streaming or any async features.
-Syncing from scratch with a node that is on another host will be very slow.
+> Note that the current implementation doesn't use streaming or any async features.
+Syncing from scratch with a node that is on another host will be **very slow**, even when using bootstrap mode.

-Database relations and constraints are defined in separate files to make it easy to perform the initial sync without constraints.
-It is recommended to initialise the database with `schema.sql` only at first and to apply `constraints.sql` when closer to current height.

-Following above recommendations, a full sync (to block 682k at the time of testing) took less than 6 hours.
-This will likely take longer with future versions as more processing units are added.

 ### Indexing

 The watcher only keeps main chain blocks.
-In the event of a fork, the side chain is rolled back up to the forking block and main-chain blocks are included from again from that point onwards.
+In the event of a fork, the old branch is rolled back up to the forking block and main chain blocks are included again from that point onwards.

 ### Processing units

 When a new block is available, the watcher will query it from the node.
 Once obtained from the node, a block is preprocessed into a rust struct.
-The preprocessing involves conversion of ergo trees into readable addresses as well as rendering of register contents into string representations.
-The preprocessed block then goes through a number of processing units, each responsible of extracting specific information from the block and writing it to the database.
+The preprocessing step involves conversion of ergo trees into readable addresses as well as rendering of register contents into string representations.
+The preprocessed block then goes through a number of processing units - for lack of a better name - each responsible of extracting specific information from the block and writing it to the database.
+All database actions related to a block are executed within a transaction to keep all units in sync, at all times.

+List of units:

 - [x] **Core unit**: The first unit a block goes through, writing all core tables (headers, transactions, outputs etc.).
 If you're familiar with the explorer backend database you will recognise a similar schema, minus some tables and columns that aren't relevant for the statistics we're interested in.
 Notably, at this stage, we don't store raw ergo trees or AD proofs for instance.
 This helps keeping the database size to a minimum.
+- [ ] Uspent unit: Maintains a set of unspent boxes.
-- [ ] Balance unit: Syncs address balances for both ERG and native tokens.
+- [ ] Balance unit: Tracks address balances and balance changes for both ERG and native tokens.
 - [ ] Oracle pool units: Anything related to known oracle pools.
 - [ ] SigmaUSD unit: Monitors SigmaUSD related transactions.